Dele Alli: Como

 On 19 January 2025, Dele joined Italian Serie A club Como on a free transfer on an 18-month deal until the end of the 2025–26 season.

 While Como manager Cesc Fàbregas told reporters on 19 February that Dele may not make his debut for the club until later in the season or even not until the 2025–26 season, saying "He's working off the pitch at the moment.
 I don't want to put extra pressure on him, he hasn't played for months...We need patience to see him back on the pitch: please, let's stay calm.
 The last few months will be used to get back in shape for next season", Dele was included in his first matchday squad for Como as an unused substitute for a 2–1 Serie A loss to AS Roma on 2 March.

 On 15 March 2025, Dele made his debut for Como against AC Milan in the league, marking his first match since February 2023.
 However, his return to the pitch was brief, as he came on as a substitute for Lucas Da Cunha in the 81st minute, and was sent off ten minutes later for a clumsy challenge on fellow Englishman Ruben Loftus-Cheek after a VAR check upgraded his initial yellow card.
 In August 2025, it was reported that Dele was looking for a new club after being told he was not wanted for the upcoming season.
 He was released in September 2025, after just one appearance for the Italian side.
-Despite rumors of interest from clubs in La Liga and the EFL Championship, Dele remains a free agent.
+Despite rumors of interest from clubs in La Liga and the EFL Championship, Dele remained a free agent.